How to Paint Paneling and Make It Look Good

 Step 2: Prepare the Area

-Proper preparation is essential for success.
+Proper preparation of the workspace is crucial for success.

 Step 3: Apply the Paint Stripper